hlbao/classification_in_CSS/Scraping tweets from the Twitter API/README.md

-This is for Twitter text data collection through Twitter API
+This is for scraping Twitter text data from the Twitter API.